LEARNAcademy/syllabus/react/props.md

 ### Communication Between Components

-React give us the ability to build modular interfaces where each component is in charge of its own functionality.
+React gives us the ability to build modular interfaces where each component is in charge of its own functionality.
 Since the structure of React is component based, communication between components is very important in order to create complex applications. **Props**, short for properties, is a specialized tool in React for the communication of data and behavior between components.

 Props is a pipeline where data and behavior can be passed from one component to a nested component.
-Prop information is passed to a component through the component invocation.
-This means that prop information can only travel in one direction.
-It is very similar to how a function get passed information through an argument.
+Props are passed to a component through the component invocation.
+This means that props can only travel in one direction.
+It is very similar to how we pass information to a function through an argument.

 The data structure of the props pipeline is an object.
 Since an object can contain many key value pairs, the props pipeline can pass as much information as necessary between components.

 ### Prop Data From State

-Both data and behavior (methods) can be communicated between components via props.
+Both data and behavior can be communicated between components via props.
 The data typically comes from values stored in state.
 In a very practical sense, prop data is a snapshot of the state values that get passed down to components tasked with managing that information.
 State values are designed to update and change.
 Props don't update.
 Props are "read only."
 As the state values update and change, the new data will make its way through the props pipeline.

 ### Greeter Example